Skip to main content

 Blackthorn Resources acquired 100% of the project in January 2005.
 Snowden Mining Industry Consultants completed a Bankable Feasibility Study ('BFS') in December 2005.

-Blackthorn transferred 10% interest to the
+Blackthorn Resources transferred a 10% interest in the project to the

 Copyright 2014 Blackthorn Resources | Design & Technology by